MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 ## Deploy multiple or matching languages

-For details on deploying languages, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).
+For details on deploying languages, see [Overview of deploying languages for Microsoft 365 Apps](overview-of-deploying-languages-in-office-365-proplus.md).

 ## Apply application preferences to Office 365 ProPlus